Samuel29/NodeStressSuite/README.md

 CONTRIBUTING
 ================
-File bugs on [github](https://github.com/benschmaus/nodeload/issues), email any of the authors, and fork away. [doc/developers.md](https://github.com/benschmaus/nodeload/tree/master/doc/developers.md) has brief instructions on getting tests up and running, and will hold more design details in the future.
+File bugs on [github](https://github.com/Samuel29/nodeload/issues), email (any of) the author(s), and fork away. [doc/developers.md](https://github.com/benschmaus/nodeload/tree/master/doc/developers.md) has brief instructions on getting tests up and running, and will hold more design details in the future.
 Contributions are always welcome.